A Tribute to Seth Rogen's Transformation for Hulu's ‘Pam & Tommy'

 There are some things in life you just know you can rely on.

 The sun will always rise.
-There will always be a 20 percent off coupon for Bed, Bath & Beyond.
-Seth Rogen always has a beard.
+There will always be a 20% off coupon for Bed, Bath & Beyond.
+Seth Rogen will always have a beard.

 Renewed and Canceled TV Shows 2021 Guide